 - The doctor has the ultimate authority related to the safety of the competitors and can request to stop the fight in case of an injury.
 If this is the case, the uninjured competitor will be announced as the winner by Doctor Stoppage. - If a competitor is injured, the referee will stop the fight and call the doctor to the ring.
-The doctor will have 1 minute to examine the competitor to determine whether they can continue or not. - During the examination of the injury, the competitor's coaches must remain seated and may not interfere. - If the doctor says the competitor cannot continue, the referee may not overrule the decision.
+The doctor will have 1 minute to examine the competitor to determine whether they can continue or not. - During the injury examination, coaches must remain seated and may not interfere. - If the doctor says the competitor cannot continue, the referee may not overrule the decision.
 However, if the doctor says the competitor can continue, the referee can still stop the fight if they feel it's a safety risk.
 Permission to stop the fight in this case must first be obtained by the Chief Official.
-Stopping the fight in this manner will result in the opponent being declared the winner by Referee Stops Contest (RSC). - If a competitor is injured by an illegal technique and the bout cannot continue, the offender must be disqualified (DQ) and their opponent must be declared the winner.
+Stopping the fight in this manner will result in the opponent being declared the winner by Referee Stops Contest (RSC). - If a competitor is injured by an illegal technique and the bout cannot continue, the offender must be disqualified (DQ) and their opponent must be declared the winner. - If there was a kick to the groin and the referee sees it clearly, they must stop the fight, stop the time, put the competitor who is at fault in the neutral corner and give their opponent time to recover (maximum 2 minutes).
+Before resuming the fight, the referee must penalize the offending competitor for the groin kick. - If there was a kick to the groin and the referee did not see it clearly, they must follow the same procedure as normal and ask all the judges what they have seen.
+If the majority confirms the groin kick, the referee must penalize the offender. - If the majority does not confirm the groin kick, the referee must start the time and begin to count the competitor as per a knockdown, as the strike was deemed legal. - In case of an accident, such as twisting an ankle when stepping backwards, the judges must finish their scorecards and the competitor with the highest number of points will be declared the winner.
+Should this situation occur in the first round, the uninjured competitor will be declared the winner.